chloeradigan/vision-mfg/SSL-data-annotation/README.md

 This setup measures how effectively the pipeline proposes candidate objects, filters via visual review, and assigns meaningful labels, particularly in low-supervision or novel class scenarios.

+## WARNING
+This pipeline is designed to run efficiently on systems with the following:
+- GPU with CUDA support (e.g. NVIDIA RTX 20XX or higher)

+  _Used for CLIP feature extraction and YOLOv8 inference._
+- Minimum 16 GB RAM

+  _Recommended for handling image batches and candidate crops._
+- Sufficient disk space

+  _Expect temporary storage of cropped images, embeddings, and label fiels._

+Running on CPU is possible but significantly slower and may result in out-of-memory errors during CLIP inference.

 ## Pipeline Overview

 ```mermaid